ADHD Test

 How long does it take and how many items are included?

-It contains 6 questions and typically takes about 2 minutes to complete.
-All items should be answered to allow scoring.
+The questionnaire contains 6 questions and typically takes about 2 minutes to complete.
+All items should be answered to allow accurate scoring.
+No specialist knowledge is required.

 How should responses be selected?

-Each item should be rated by how often the symptom occurred over the recent period indicated in the instructions.
-Responses should reflect typical functioning rather than an isolated day.
+Each item should be rated based on how often the symptom occurred over the recent period indicated in the instructions.
+Responses should reflect your typical functioning rather than an isolated or unusual day.

-No, the results indicate whether symptoms are consistent with ADHD and whether further evaluation is recommended.
-Diagnosis requires a clinician assessment that considers history, impairment, and alternative explanations.
+No. A positive screen indicates that reported symptoms are consistent with attention-deficit/hyperactivity disorder and that a comprehensive clinical evaluation is recommended.
+Formal diagnosis requires a clinician assessment considering developmental history, functional impairment, and alternative explanations.

 WHAT THE TEST MEASURES